FrancescoDiCursi/Overleaf-Review-Finder/README.md

 # Overleaf-Review-Finder
 A Chrome extension to filter reviews on Overleaf.
+[Get it on the Chrome store](https://chromewebstore.google.com/detail/overleaf-review-finder/pjhonpbogfghndidpolaphmomfgjdbno?authuser=0&hl=it).

 # Guide
 - When you click on "Review" (at the right of the top toolbar) a new button appears at its left.
 By clicking on it, a popup appears.